Safeguarding Policy

 Children with Child Protection Plans

-Children who are the subject of a Child Protection Conference will have either an agreed multi-disciplinary action plan or Child Protection Plan.
-The DSL or a Deputy will attend planning meetings and core group meetings specified in the plan and contribute to assessments and plans.
+Pupils who are the subject of a Child Protection Conference will have either an agreed multi-disciplinary action plan or Child Protection Plan.
+The DSL or a Deputy will attend planning meetings and Core Group meetings specified in the plan and contribute to assessments and plans.

 The school recognises that children who are the subject of abuse, neglect or who live in situations of domestic violence abuse may exhibit distressed or challenging behaviour and may not be reaching their full academic potential.
 The school will ensure that appropriate support mechanisms are in place in school.

-Children with Special Educational Needs and Disabilities or Health Issues (refer KCSIE 2022 KCSIE 199)
+Children with Special Educational Needs and Disabilities or Health Issues (refer KCSiE 2024 Paragraph 202)

-Through the curriculum and practice we aim to arm children with the knowledge of what is and isn’t appropriate and are always mindful to explore opportunities to teach safeguarding through Sex and Relationship Education and Personal, Social, Health and Economic education.
+Through the curriculum and practice we aim to arm pupils with the knowledge of what is and isn’t appropriate and are always mindful to explore opportunities to teach safeguarding through Relationship and Sex Education and Personal, Social, Health and Economic education.

-We recognise that some children may need specialist support to enable them to keep themselves safe and not engage in risky or inappropriate behaviour.
+We recognise that some pupils may need specialist support to enable them to keep themselves safe and not engage in risky or inappropriate behaviour.

-We recognise that due to the varying communication needs of the children at Winchelsea we all need to act as advocates for them and notice the small changes that may be present if a child were being abused, neglected or at risk of harm.
+We recognise that due to the varying communication needs of the pupils at Winchelsea we all need to act as advocates for them and notice the small changes that may be present if a pupil were being abused, neglected or at risk of harm.

-Governors recognise that children with special educational needs or disabilities can face additional safeguarding challenges and expect staff to take extra care to interpret correctly apparent signs of abuse or neglect.
-Indications of abuse will be reported as for other pupils.
-They may be increasingly vulnerable to being bullied, at higher risk of criminal (including sexual) exploitation, on-line grooming and radicalisation.
-Staff will work closely with parents / carers in meeting any particular needs and providing any appropriate safeguarding advice.
+Governors recognise that pupils with special educational needs or disabilities can face additional safeguarding challenges and expect staff to take extra care to interpret correctly apparent signs of abuse or neglect.
+They may be increasingly vulnerable to being bullied, at higher risk of criminal (including sexual) exploitation, online grooming and radicalisation.
+Staff will work closely with Parents / Carers in meeting any particular needs and providing any appropriate safeguarding advice.

-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental health problems can, in some cases, be an indicator that a pupil has suffered or is at risk of suffering abuse, neglect or exploitation.

-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children’s experiences, can impact on their mental health, behaviour and education.
+Where pupils have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these pupil’s experiences, can impact on their mental health, behaviour and education.

-Children will have a choice of staff who will listen to their concerns about themselves or other children.
+Pupils will have a choice of staff who will listen to their concerns about themselves or other pupils.

 The school is working in line with Mental Health and Behaviour in Schools guidance November 2018 mental health and behaviour in schools guidance.

-The school will support children with strategies to develop their own emotional wellbeing i.e. Emotional Literacy and resilience.
+The school will support pupils with strategies to develop their own emotional wellbeing i.e. Emotional Literacy and resilience.

-Emotional health including support for children at exam and result time is very important.
-Children, parents and carers will be sign posted to, additional outside support services for children and their parents including on line support such as Childline, Kooth and Payyrus.
-This is particularly relevant if the need is not thought to meet the threshold for CAMHS intervention.
+Emotional health including support for pupils at exam and result time is very important.
+Pupils, Parents / Carers will be signposted to, additional outside support services for pupils and their parents including online support such as Childline, Kooth and Payyrus.
+This is particularly relevant if the need is not thought to meet the threshold for CAMHS intervention Community Mental Health Services.
 Additional support will be available during times of transition or after bereavement or tragic events.
 Class teachers should make referrals as appropriate.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken and reported to the DSL or Deputy DSL.
+If staff have a mental health concern about a pupil that is also a safeguarding concern, immediate action should be taken and reported to the DSL or Deputy DSL.

 National help lines: Childline, Kooth, and Papyrus

-Looked after children and previously looked after children (KCSIE 185 – 192)
+Looked after children and previously looked after children (KCSiE 190 - 192)

-The DSL and other appropriate staff hold information about a child’s legal status, care arrangements, any contact arrangements, name of the Social Worker and work with the Virtual School to promote excellent outcomes for this group of children.
+The DSL and other appropriate staff hold information about a pupil’s legal status, care arrangements, any contact arrangements, name of the Social Worker and work with the Virtual School to promote excellent outcomes for this group of pupils.
 Previously looked after children also remain vulnerable.
-Opportunities to promote the outcomes for children who are looked after, those previously looked after and care leavers will be prioritised, with a focus on advocacy for this group.
+Opportunities to promote the outcomes for pupils who are looked after, those previously looked after and care leavers will be prioritised, with a focus on advocacy for this group.

 The Designated Teacher (Person) is also the DSL and follows relevant policies and statutory guidance.